• Skip to primary navigation

 Labeled ingredients to make a classic buttercream.

-The sweetness from this recipe comes from the powdered sugar (also sometimes called confectioner's sugar).
+The sweetness from this recipe comes from the powdered sugar (also sometimes called confectioners sugar, or icing sugar outside of the USA).
 It blends in really nicely and gives it a great texture.

 The vanilla brings in tons of flavor and pairs perfectly with the whipped butter and heavy cream.
 The heavy cream helps to make the buttercream fluffy and airy.